 Property Turkey director Cameron Deggin says the election results will herald an “influx of property investment”.

 “From what we’re seeing, investors have been sitting tight, waiting to see whether Turkey was in for a change in leadership and perhaps a less certain economic future,” he says.
 “Now the election's over and the future looks clearer, property investors will be returning to the market.”

 Deggin says Erdogan, despite his diminished majority, has a track record of results.

 “However you feel about Erdogan, under his direction the economy has grown remarkably, and the ideas and initiatives he’s spearheaded have created an extremely favourable investment climate that has seen Turkey’s investment property sector grow considerably.”

 Deggin expects Istanbul to continue to lead the country in property investment, with prices continuing to climb along with economic growth and attracting more people hoping to invest in Turkey.
 Growth in the southern coastal regions will also continue as interest in apartments and villas in Turkey's resort towns continues to grow, but at a more modest pace than Turkey's largest capital, he predicts.

-Move in now and pay in 60 MONTHS with full government guarantee 0% risk with these beautiful sea and lake view apartments.
+Move in now and pay with full government guarantee 0% risk with these beautiful sea and lake view apartments.
 Located in elite Bahcesehir, the complex offers excellent facilities and very spacious 1 to 4 bedroom homes.

 5-star houses for sale at the waterfront in Buyukcekmece, overlooking the sea with endless views and offered for sale at the lowest possible prices for investors looking for a once in a lifetime opportunity in Istanbul.